Social Engineering: 4 Red Flag Questions

 Social Engineering

 While new tactics emerge from day to day, certain common traits can serve as red flags that you may be targeted in a scam.
-According to Xigent’s partner KnowBe4, simply asking yourself four questions can help you identify social engineering.
+According to Xigent’s partner KnowBe4, simply asking yourself four questions can help you prevent social engineering.
 If the answer is yes to any of the following, be suspicious:

 1. Does the message arrive unexpectedly?
 We all get messages every day that we don’t expect, but an email, call, or text that comes without warning is more likely to be social engineering.